 Halls open for spring semester check-in at 11 a.m. on the Saturday or Sunday prior to start of classes.
 Only those students who are new for spring semester must check-in at the housing office.

 At the end of a semester, you must check out and leave within 24 hours of your last final exam or before the official closing date/time, whichever is sooner.

 What happens if I don't get along with my roommate?

 Answer: The quality of the relationship between roommates is a major determining factor in one's satisfaction with college life.
 Some of the primary components of a positive roommate relationship are the assertive expression of one's needs, the recognition and respect for the unique needs and lifestyles of others, and the positive management of conflict.

 On occasion, a student will attempt to resolve problems by talking to a roommate who is unresponsive.
 In other cases, a student may be having a difficult time approaching the roommate.
-In either of these situations, seek the help of your Community Advocate or Community Director.
-Community Living staff members can assist you in communicating with your roommates or assist in negotiating a living agreement.
+In either of these situations, seek the help of your community advocate or community director.
+Community living staff members can assist you in communicating with your roommate or assist in negotiating a living agreement.

 What if it’s noisy on the floor?

 Answer: Residents are responsible for maintaining reasonable conditions for study and sleep in the residence halls.
 SUNY Plattsburgh is committed to the concept that its residence halls complement and foster the academic and intellectual development of its students.
 There is an expectation that all residence halls must be conducive to studying, especially in the evenings.
 To that end, the ability to occupy and enjoy one's room for the purposes of studying in peace and quiet takes precedence over any other activity.

 Quiet hours are in effect in all residence hall areas on class nights from 10 p.m. to 10 a.m.